awslabs/containers-cost-allocation-dashboard/terraform/terraform-aws-cca/README.md

 * The [`main.tf`](main.tf) file, which is the entry point to this module.
 Thi is where you call the reusable modules to deploy the resources:
   * The `pipline` reusable module that deploys the pipeline resources
   * The `kubecost_s3_exporter` reusable module for each cluster, to deploy the Kubecost S3 Exporter on your clusters
-  * The `quicksight` reusable module that deploys the QuickSight resources
 * The [`providers.tf`](providers.tf) file, where you add a provider configuration for each module
 * The [`outputs.tf`](outputs.tf) file, to be used to add your required outputs
 * The [`variables.tf`](variables.tf) file, where the root module common variables are defined.
 These variables are used by the reusable modules.
 * The [`terraform.tfvars`](terraform.tfvars), where you provide values for the root module common variables
-* The [`timezones.txt`](timezones.txt) file you can use to choose time zone when setting dataset refresh schedule

 ### The `modules` Directory